osiota10/todo-task-manager/README.md

 ## Overview

 This is a simple web application built with React for managing tasks.
 It allows users to create, track, and manage tasks efficiently.
-The application provides features such as task creation, task completion, task deletion, and task filtering...
+The application provides features such as task creation, task completion, task deletion, and task filtering.

 ## Table of Contents